ulinnuhaha/NLP_Ladin/README.md

 ✅ High-filtered synthetic dataset
 ✅ Ready for fine-tuning in machine translation, text classification, and question-answering

+# Sentiment Analysis
+The sentiment analysis dataset consists of 12,511 entries (Italian and Ladin) with two labels: positive and negative.
+To perform this task, we utilize few-shot learning using Llama and m-BERT.
+### Few-shot learning using LLM

 ## Citation
 If you use our resources, please cite:
 ```bash